12 November 2019

 We'd like to introduce you to our first set of guides:

 To take a look at our current account guide, visit What is a current account and what do I need to know?.

 If you have poor or no credit history you may think opening a bank account could be challenging, but this is not always the case.

 This guide will give you tips on opening and managing a bank account as well as how opening a bank account can help improve your credit history.

 Want to know more?
 Take a look at Can I get a bank account with poor credit history?.

 When you have contents home insurance it can be difficult to know what items to include and how much they may potentially be worth.
 This is why we have put together a useful guide on what you could include in your inventory list for your contents home insurance application.

 To learn more about content insurance and what it covers, visit How do I estimate the value of my home contents? .

 Do you have some money saved and not sure where to put it?
 Have you heard of savings accounts but not sure how to open one?
 We have created a specific guide on savings accounts to help you, step by step.

-Whether you’re saving for a special occasion like a family holiday or putting away money for a new house, savings accounts are a great way to save (store?) your money.
-There is also the added benefit of earning interest on your savings, which with some of our savings account can mean your money is working harder for you to help you reach your goal.
+Whether you’re saving for a special occasion like a family holiday or putting away money for a new house, savings accounts are a great way to save your money.
+There is also the added benefit of earning interest on your savings.

 Find out more by clicking How to pay money into a savings account.